Urban-Analytics-Technology-Platform/web-app-template/packages/create-web/DEVELOPER_NOTES.md

 When you run `npm create @uatp/web`, it asks you whether you want a Python, Rust, or no 'backend' (these are not traditional backends, but rather Rust or Python code that is compiled to WASM and run in the browser).
 These correspond respectively to the output versions `rust`, `python`, and `none`.

-## Setting up a new app based on the template
+## Code generation from the template

 The template itself is hosted inside the `template` subdirectory.
 It is, itself, a functional web app: this allows you to test changes to the template by running the app locally.